 "I see," said the frog, resignedly.
 "I'll tell you what.
-If you tell me your story, I will repay you by telling you if the queen's monstrous Book is likely to accept it.
+If you tell me your story, I will repay you by telling you if the queen's monstrous Book is likely to accept it, or whether it will simply eat you whole.
 A fairy tale isn't just any story.
 There are rules.
 So many rules," the frog said.